PramithaMJ/job-analysis-MapReduce/README.md

 - Reduce output records: 1,091
 - Processing time: ~3 seconds (local mode)

-## Insights and Conclusions

-The analysis reveals the continued importance of both technical and soft skills in the job market, with communication and management skills being the most in-demand.
-Among technical skills, design, analysis, and data skills are particularly valuable.

-Our MapReduce implementation demonstrated efficient processing of semi-structured text data, with effective use of combiners to reduce the data transferred between mappers and reducers.

-## Future Improvements

-1. Implement more sophisticated NLP techniques for skill extraction
-2. Add industry-specific and geographical analysis
-3. Incorporate salary data to identify high-value skills
-4. Scale to the full dataset using a Hadoop cluster
-5. Create visualizations of skill demand trends

 ---

 *This project was completed as part of the Cloud Computing (EC7205) course at the University of Ruhuna, Faculty of Engineering.*